Petlja/RunestoneExtensions/README.md

 ## Using Extensions to RunestoneComponents in your interactive book project

+- You need to have python installed (at least version 3.6) and included in the PATH environment variable
 - If you already have the `runestone` package installed in your environment, remove it with
 `pip uninstall runestone`
 - Clone this repositori and the repository https://github.com/Petlja/RunestoneComponents-Petlja
 - In both folders where you have cloned those two repositories, run
 `pip install -e .`
 - When you need to update installed packages, just do `git pull` in both folders
+- If you want to start a new interactive book project, make the project folder and run `runestone init` in that folder
 - In the `conf.py` of your interactive book project make those changes (if someone other has not already done so):
     - after other imports add
       `import runestone_petlja_ext`